tomster12/wire-js/README.md

 # Wire JS

-Small javascript utility for imitating reactivity with minimal implementation and bloat.
+Minimal implementation for imitating reactivity with plain JS.

 Intended to work HTML first - you define the components that you want to react in the HTML directly.